-As tax season approaches, many people are looking for ways to maximize their deductions and reduce their overall tax bill.
-But with so many options available, it can be challenging to know what you can and cannot claim.
-In this article, we’ll go over some common deductions that you may be eligible for.
+As the tax season looms, many of us are on the hunt for ways to maximize deductions and shrink our overall tax bill.
+With a plethora of options at our disposal, it can be a daunting task to discern what can and cannot be claimed.
+In this article, we’ll shed light on some common deductions you might be eligible for.

 General Guidelines

-Before diving into specific deductions, it’s important to keep in mind some general guidelines:
+Before we delve into specific deductions, it’s crucial to bear in mind some general guidelines:

-- Keep accurate records of all expenses that you intend to claim as a deduction.
+• Maintain precise records of all expenses you plan to claim as a deduction.

-- Only claim legitimate expenses – claiming bogus or exaggerated expenses can result in penalties or legal consequences.
+• Only claim legitimate expenses – claiming bogus or exaggerated expenses can lead to penalties or legal repercussions.

-- Be aware of any changes to the tax laws – deductions and credits may change from year to year.
+• Stay abreast of any changes to the tax laws – deductions and credits may fluctuate from year to year.

 Health Care Expenses

-One common deduction is health care expenses.
-These include out-of-pocket expenses such as co-payments, deductibles, and prescriptions not covered by insurance plans.
-Other eligible medical costs may include eyeglasses or contact lenses, hearing aids, dental work beyond basic cleaning and checkups.
+A common deduction is health care expenses.
+These encompass out-of-pocket expenses such as co-payments, deductibles, and prescriptions not covered by insurance plans.
+Other eligible medical costs may include eyeglasses or contact lenses, hearing aids, and dental work beyond basic cleaning and checkups.

 Charitable Donations

-Another way taxpayers can decrease their taxable income is through making charitable donations.
-Donation includes cash contributions made throughout the year such as money given at the church table during service time The clothing donation given to Goodwill thrift stores are also included which could lead into more savings.
+Another avenue taxpayers can explore to decrease their taxable income is through making charitable donations.
+This includes cash contributions made throughout the year, such as money given at the church table during service time.
+Donations of clothing given to Goodwill thrift stores are also included, which could lead to more savings.

 Home Office Expenses under COVID-19

-With the COVID-19 pandemic leading more individuals working remotely at home than ever before this past year (and potentially continuing), there has been an increased demand for additional information on home office deductions.
-If you have been working from home due sitrictly based on a request which requires WFH policies , overheads like electricity bills incurred while using your personal computer, printer or internet access might qualify when filing your taxes.
+The COVID-19 pandemic has led to more individuals working remotely at home than ever before this past year (and potentially continuing).
+This has sparked an increased demand for additional information on home office deductions.
+If you have been working from home due to WFH policies, overheads like electricity bills incurred while using your personal computer, printer, or internet access might qualify when filing your taxes.

 Conclusion